osuosl/ganeti_webmgr/docs/source/dev/tests.rst

+:orphan:

 .. _testing:

 Writing Tests
 =============

-The following are general guidelines.
-For specific details on how to write |gwm| tests, please   see See :ref:`testing`.

 Ganeti Web Manager has a fairly complete test suite.
 New code should have matching tests.
-Before committing code, run the suite for Ganeti Web Manager and `Object Permissions <http://code.      osuosl.org/projects/object-permissions>`_
+Before committing code, run the suite for Ganeti Web Manager and `Object Permissions <http://code.osuosl.org/projects/object-permissions>`_

 ::